 How To Enrol Your Children In School When You Move To The U.K.

-School enrollments are allocated by the local authority.
+School enrollments and places are allocated by the local authority (Council).
 You apply to the local authority where you live for a place in the schools within the zone of your postcode.
 This is usually done online.
 Please see the link in the following section – school admissions.

 Whilst you can give a preference to which school you want your children to attend, you may not get your first or even second choice for that matter.
 It’s all based on whether the schools have the capacity to accept more children into each school.
 You can appeal an application but this takes time.